moulelin/computation-intelligence/README.md

 - Mei JiaoJuiao (as author of <span style="color:blue">TBD</span> section of this wiki)
 - Ibrahimli Farid (as author of <span style="color:blue">TBD</span> section of this wiki)

-The original paper, and its repository can by found at: https://github.com/moulelin/MUMLP
+The original paper, and its repository can be found at: https://github.com/moulelin/MUMLP

 Content of this repository: